ThisIsDemetrio/cult-of-kafka/README.md

 I assume you have basic knowledge of [npm](https://www.npmjs.com/) and [Git](https://git-scm.com/).

-So, easily enough, you clone or fork the repository on your machine and access to the folder containing the code.
+So, easily enough, you clone or fork the repository on your machine and access the folder containing the code.
 From there, you have to install the needed dependencies inside the _node_modules_ folder:
 ```
 npm ci